mluerig/phenopype/source/installation.rst

 	pip install phenopype

-However, to have fuller control over your python packages and to not mess up existing Python installation, I recommend to create a virtual environment using :code:`conda`:
+However, to have fuller control over your python packages and to not mess up existing Python installation, I highly recommend to create a virtual environment using :code:`conda`:

 .. code-block:: bash